markomanninen/grcriddles/doc/chapter1.rst

 Unique words database
 ---------------------

-Then it is time to collect unique Greek words to the database and show some specialties of the word statistics.
-This will take a minute or two:
+Now it is time to collect unique Greek words to the database and show certain specialties of the word statistics.
+I'm reusing data from the `greek_corpora` variable that is in the memory already.
+Running the next code will take a minute or two depending on the processor speed of your computer:

 .. code-block:: python

     from functions import syllabify, Abnum, greek, vowels

-    # greek abnum object for calculating isopsephical value
+    # greek abnum object for calculating isopsephical value of the words
     g = Abnum(greek)

-    # lets count unique words statistic from the parsed greek corpora
+    # count unique words statistic from the parsed greek corpora
-    # rather than the plain text file it would be pretty hefty work to find
+    # rather than the plain text file. it would be pretty hefty work to find
-    # out occurence of the all 800000+ unique words from the text  file that
+    # out occurence of the all over 800000 unique words from the text file that
-    # is over 600 MB big!
+    # is over 300 MB big!
     unique_word_stats = {}
     for item in greek_corpora:
         for word, cnt in item['uwords'].items():
             if word not in unique_word_stats:
                 unique_word_stats[word] = 0
             unique_word_stats[word] += cnt
     # init dataframe
     df = DataFrame([[k, v] for k, v in unique_word_stats.items()])
     # add column for the occurrence percentage of the word